Ishwerdas/webdioxide/_posts/2016-10-08-JS-Why-typeof-null-is-object.markdown

 * 100 - string
 * 110 - boolean

+After the type tage folows the actual value.
 To determine the value as null, the NULL pointer of machine code is used.
 Which is also list of 0s and that get confused with 000 tag of object and thus the bug.

 ## Why isn't this bug removed?